-- spread about 1 ounce of pizza sauce on top of the pepperoni on each sandwich
+- Spread about 1 ounce of pizza sauce on top of the pepperoni on each sandwich

-- Place half the mozzarella on top of the pizza sauce on each sandwich.
+- Add the mozzarella on top of the pizza sauce on each sandwich.

 - Melt the butter in a small pan over low heat, then using a pastry brush, brush one side of each of the sandwiches liberally with the melted butter